nelson960/Semantic_Image_Search_Engine/README.md

 - Automatic model selection, dynamic indexing
 - Full evaluation pipeline with pseudo-labeling and t-SNE visualization

+## 🗂 Dataset

+This project uses a subset of the CIFAR-10 dataset for evaluation and demonstration purposes.
+CIFAR-10 contains 60,000 32x32 color images in 10 different classes.
+The dataset was used to:
+- Extract semantic features using DINOv2 models.
+- Perform pseudo-label clustering via KMeans (unsupervised) to simulate semantic groupings.
+- Evaluate the retrieval quality by checking cluster consistency in search results.

 ## 📊 DINOv2 Model Comparison (Evaluation Report)